-Students may incur a per credit hour fee for repeating a class(es).
+Students may incur aper credit hourfee for repeating a class(es).
 Students must remain active in order to be eligible for any retake fee.
-If a student withdraws from school, he/she will be charged the full per credit hour cost to retake the course.
+If a student withdraws from school, he/she will be charged the full per credit hour cost to retake a course.
 Please see a Financial Aid Representative to discuss your situation.